kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 I found learning the expyriment module in particular rather difficult.
 I relied heavily on the examples provided on github, but I was shocked to find very few resources online, especially discussing this particular module.
 This made it hard to problem solve on my own.
 In the future, I think it would have been very helpful to be more explicit in the various parts of expyriment and how it works together, the levels of "Design", "Block", "Trial."
 As a novice coder it was very hard to navigate on my own.

-I also wondered more about the selection of Expyriment, and the consideration of teaching other languages or modules compatible with online studies through Prolific or MTurk.
-I work in psycholinguistics, and have been coding experiments in PCIBex during COVID to post online for my stage.
-I suspect that I will continue to do so as crowd-sourcing online becomes increasingly prevelant in my field.
-This might be a useful consideration in the future.

 # To Do